MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 downstream libraries.

-Ultimately, the final decision on relicensing [rests with code authors](#Contacting-contributors).
+Ultimately, the final decision on relicensing [rests with code authors](#contacting-contributors-6th-december-onwards).
 However, we fully recognise that this is a big change for the MDAnalysis user base and the wider molecular sciences community.
 As always, we are fully invested in ensuring that our actions reflect the needs of our community.
-We therefore want to give everyone an opportunity to [ask questions about or comment on the relicensing effort](#Consultation-period) as part of this process.
+We therefore want to give everyone an opportunity to [ask questions about or comment on the relicensing effort](#consultation-period-7th-november-until-5th-december-2022) as part of this process.